fireduck64/adventofcode/notes.md

 This one is a really fun ascii rail shooter.
 Trick: use a direction vector to avoid a bunch of stupid special case code:
 Example: starting direction is (x=0, y=1).
 You just add that to current location.

+## Day 23 - Coprocessor Conflagration

+A pain in the ass debug the assembly problem.
+Grrr.